Quick Guide to ACLED Data

 - How can I access and use ACLED data?

-- How can I find data on a specific theme, such as violence targeting civilians and women, or disorder related to the COVID-19 pandemic?
+- How can I find data on a specific theme, such as violence targeting civilians and women, or disorder related to regional trends ?

 - How do I cite ACLED data and/or other ACLED publications?